 Sodium bisulfate to the rescue!
 Using this as a chemical to keep your pool’s pH and water alkalinity levels balanced can allow the chlorine to do its job – the way you intend it to.
 A properly chlorinated pool will not cause any building or corrosion, it should be safe to swim in, and you will have clear water that is free of nasty bacteria.

 So, when should you add sodium bisulfate to your pool?
 Now!
 Sure, if your pool is screaming for help, there is a good chance adding it to your pool maintenance routine could help tremendously.
 But, there is no need to wait until there is an actual pool emergency to start using sodium bisulfate.

 How to Lower pH with Sodium Bisulfate

-If you are ready to incorporate sodium bisulfate into your pool care regimen to regulate your pool’s pH levels, then you have to know the steps to take.
+If you are ready to incorporate sodium bisulfate into your pool care regimen to lower your pool’s pH levels, then you have to know the steps to take.

 Test the Levels

 First, knowing your pool’s pH level is important so that you know just how to treat it.
 Buy a pool testing kit at your local pool supply store, discount outlet, or even online.
 This kit should come with either liquid or strips that help you determine where your current pH level is.

 Now, test your pool water.
 Your pool should have a pH level between 7.2 and 7.6 for optimal conditions.

 Read the instructions on how to use the kit to get your pH level.
 If it falls within the ideal range, there is nothing more to do at this time.
 However, if it is above 7.6, then you will need sodium bisulfate to reduce it.